ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 *"Well I was just thinking that he might not be so open to—"*

-"Sloane." he spits, his voice falling deeper halfway through her name, "Are you hard of hearing?"
+"Sloane." he spits, his voice falling deeper halfway through her name.

+"Are you hard of hearing?"

-She isn't expecting it when his hand comes swift across the back of her thigh; it leaves a stinging sensation that makes tears sting at the corner of her eyes, and her voice bouncing across the rafted cieling.
+She isn't expecting it when his hand comes swift across the back of her thigh; it leaves a stinging sensation that makes tears sting at the corner of her eyes, and her voice bouncing across the rafted ceiling.

-Sloane gives him a acidic glare, or at least tries to shoot him a look that doesn't practically ask for him for another, "Don't hit me!"
+Sloane gives him an acidic glare, or at least tries to shoot him a look that doesn't practically ask for him for another, "Excuse me?!"

 "Don't talk about other men when I'm about to fuck you."
-He barks right back, eyes narrowing, "You're trying to provoke me and its fucking working; I can *feel* the fun your having in our bond you damned minx."
+He barks right back, eyes narrowing, "You're trying to provoke me and it's fucking working; I can *feel* the fun you're having in our bond you damned minx."

 The words barely finish vibrating through the suite before a bruising knock rattles the door, followed by *Catriona's* bright voice announcing that she brought lunch; the sound grinds through Sloane's pleasure, freezing her in place as panic in her throat.
 Dain goes statue-still for a single second, the bond locking with sharp focus as his instincts overtake hunger.